StutteringEmo/wine-quality-sagemaker/README.md

 │ ├── winequality-white.csv
 │ ├── winequality_combined.csv

 ---

-## Problem 1: Heroku Deployment (with container)
-- Built a Docker container with Linear Regression model
-- Deployed to Heroku
-- Submission includes **GitHub repo** and **Heroku URL**
+## No Container Approach
+- Implemented in `WineQuality_NoContainer.ipynb` using the built-in **SageMaker SKLearn Estimator**.
+- Model is trained and evaluated directly in the notebook.
+- Trained model artifact is saved as `wine_quality_lr_no_container.pkl`.
+- This method is quick to set up but has limited flexibility for customization.

 ---

-##  Problem 2a: SageMaker without Container
+## Container Approach
-- Trained Linear Regression using `SKLearn` inside SageMaker
-- Saved model artifact (`wine_quality_lr_no_container.pkl`)
-- No container tech used here
+- Implemented in `WineQuality_Container.ipynb`.
+- Uses custom scripts:
+  - `train.py` for training
+  - `inference.py` for deployment logic
+- Built on the AWS SageMaker **SKLearn container**.
+- Model is deployed as a real-time endpoint on SageMaker.
+- A smoke test was run to confirm predictions from the live endpoint.
+- This method provides full control and scalability for real-world deployment.

 ---

-## Problem 2b: SageMaker with Container
-- Created `train.py` and `inference.py`
-- Used SageMaker SKLearn container
-- Deployed model as a real-time endpoint
-- Successfully tested predictions (CloudWatch logs checked)

----

 ## Results & Conclusion
-- Both methods (with and without container) successfully trained Linear Regression models.
+- Both approaches successfully trained a Linear Regression model to predict wine quality.
-- The containerized approach required additional custom scripts (`train.py` + `inference.py`) but allowed flexible deployment as an endpoint.
-- The no-container approach was simpler but less customizable.
+- **No Container**: simpler and faster, good for quick experiments.
+- **Container**: more setup required, but offers greater flexibility and production readiness.
+- Example endpoint prediction: **4.9976** (wine quality score).

 ---

-## How to Reproduce
+## How to Run
-1. Upload dataset from `data/`
+1. Upload the dataset files from `/data` into SageMaker Studio.
-2. Run `WineQuality_NoContainer.ipynb` to train without container
+2. Run `WineQuality_NoContainer.ipynb` for the no-container version.
-3. Run `WineQuality_Container.ipynb` to train/deploy with container
+3. Run `WineQuality_Container.ipynb` for the containerized version.
-4. Check CloudWatch logs if deployment fails
+   - Ensure `train.py` and `inference.py` are in the same directory.
+4. Confirm the deployed endpoint by running the smoke test provided in the notebook.